Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

 Your Mac will still see a speed bump compared to you using a mechanical external hard drive.

-And your Mac will send out your files to your Samsung T5 at the speed your Mac is able to go at.
+And your Mac will send out your files to your Samsung portable SSD at the transfer speed your Mac is able to support.

 And has USB 2.0 ports.